Old Farmer's Almanac: Online presence

 In 1996, The Old Farmer's Almanac launched Almanac.com.
 This online presence features the same kind of information found in the print edition, including weather forecasts, astronomy, folklore, recipes, gardening advice, history, and trivia.

 The Almanac Webcam was installed and launched in February 2003.
 A second camera was installed and launched in September 2008.
 New cameras were installed and launched on May 8, 2015, giving a much clearer picture of the historical buildings in downtown Dublin, New Hampshire, and The John Pierce Memorial Garden.

 In 2003, The Old Farmer's Almanac distributed a 32-page Almanac Just For Kids.
 The positive response led to the release of The Old Farmer's Almanac for Kids in 2005, and the Almanac launched Almanac4kids.com.
 This site is dedicated to content for younger readers, their parents, and teachers, featuring interactive activities and exclusive articles that further explore topics found in the book.

 In addition to the official websites, the Almanac also maintains a large social media presence.
-The Almanac can be found on Pinterest, Instagram, Twitter, Google+, and several other social sites.
+The Almanac can be found on Pinterest, Instagram, Twitter, and several other social sites.
 In August 2015, The Almanac's Facebook page reached one million fans.